($564) Cost to ship a car from Milwaukee, WI to Indianapolis, IN

 The time of the year

-Seasonal demand and weather conditions in both Milwaukee and Indianapolis can impact car shipping prices.
+Seasonal demand and weather patterns in Milwaukee and Indianapolis often affect the cost of auto transport.

 Milwaukee's location in the Great Lakes Region often has rapidly changing weather, producing a humid continental climate, with cold, snowy winters, and hot, humid summers.
 Thunderstorms in the region can be dangerous and damaging, bringing hail and high winds.
 In rare instances, they can bring a tornado.
 Be sure to check your weather app to avoid inclement weather during your move.